racheliurui/markdown/Trending/AWS/030_HA_FailOver_Archi_Handson.md

   * configure the health check which used by ELB
   * select none of the existing EC2 instance (because we will use AutoScaling group) and enable cross zone load balancing and connection draining

-* edit the load balancer's default configs :
+* Edit the load balancer's default configs :
   * (this configuration moved to ELB group): enable loadbalancer generated stickyness with expiration 60 seconds
-* create AutoScaling Group by create launch configuration & AutoScaling Group
+* Create AutoScaling Group by create launch configuration & AutoScaling Group
   * create launch configuration
     * select AMI (search for worldpress AMI)
     * configure the instance configurations (monitoring / role / script ), disable assign public ip